-The evolution of this recipe is best described by Joni Mitchell when she sings, “You don’t know what you’ve got till it’s gone.”
+The evolution of our homemade fire roasted salsa is best described by Joni Mitchell when she sings, “You don’t know what you’ve got till it’s gone.”
 I figure Joni was reaching a little deeper than salsa with that line but that’s kind of how it was.

 We grew up eating Tex-Mex and all the varieties of hot sauce and salsas regionally available, and in our universe we took for granted that these foods would always be available, in some form, everywhere.

 When my wife and I left Texas for California we did not miss Salsa for she was there in all her spicy, lime, tomato, and cilantro goodness.
 What we lost in Tex-Mex we gained in Baja and Oaxaca styles and it was excellent.
 The fresh tomato and tomatillo salsas we grew up with now happily shared a place with the new fire-roasted and avocado based salsas we discovered in California.